 - Seriously consider if shift work is right for you, and if not, start taking steps to change your work schedule.

 - Plan a sleep schedule that ensures you get consistent undisturbed sleep when you are not working.

 - Sleep in complete darkness and observe other tips for sound sleep.

 - There appears to be some benefits to increasing light (ideally blue) while working and shifting to less light (and warmer colours, like red) once finished work to simulate nighttime.

 - However, there is also research which aims to prevent the changing of the circadian rhythm in shift workers by reducing exposure to blue light which also shows benefit.

 7. See your naturopathic doctor

 To address any issues falling asleep, staying asleep, or getting restorative sleep.
-There are many wonderful treatments to improve sleep that are gentle, safe, and effective.
+There are many wonderful treatments to improve sleep that are gentle and safe.
 You deserve to sleep well and wake up feeling great!